mpwesthuizen/eng57_gitbash/README.md

 ##### Commands needed to create branch and add changes:

 - git checkout remote -b <name of branch>
+Note: when checking out of master into branch git will bring any pending stages and commits.

 - git add and git commit
 - git push origin <branch name>